RobotecAI/RobotecGPULidar/README.md

     * Linux:
         * set the environment variable `OptiX_INSTALL_DIR` to wherever you installed the SDK.
         `export OptiX_INSTALL_DIR=<wherever you installed OptiX 7.0 SDK>`.
 Best add this line to your ~/.bashrc file.
+        * Optix 7.0 requires NVidia drivers version 435 or later.
+Make sure you update to the version your GPU supports.
+You may need to uninstall older drivers.
+Rebooting your machine after such reinstall is necessary.
         * Install compiler, dkms, libxi, xinerama
         `apt -y install build-essential dkms libglfw3-dev pkg-config libglvnd-dev`
     * Windows: the installer should automatically put it into the right directory
 * **git-lfs** - note that if you were using simulation before, you have it installed.
 Otherwise see below

 #### Build prerequisites: Git LFS